Updated WWE WrestleMania 38 Card | 411MANIA

 Updated WWE WrestleMania 38 Card

-WWE has an updated lineup for WrestleMania 38 following Monday’s episode of Raw.
+WWE has an updated lineup for WrestleMania 38 following Friday’s episode of Smackdown.
 You can see the updated lineup below for the show, which takes place on April 2nd and 3rd from Dallas, Texas and airs live on Peacock in the US and the WWE Network everywhere else:

 Night One